 mysqldump --defaults-extra-file="/path/to/config/file/.mysqldump.cnf" --all-databases -ce | gzip | uuencode dbbackup.gz | /usr/sbin/sendmail my_email_address

 In the .mysqldump.cnf file, provide the username and associated password that can access the database.
-Set the file permissions 0600 since that file contains your database password in plaintext.
+Secure .mysqldump.cnf by setting the file permissions 0600 since that file contains your database password in plaintext.

 [client] user=my_database_username password=my_database_user_password